kuwisdelu/MSIResearch/magi-help.md

 ### Miniconda

-Miniconda 3 is installed to provide package management and reproducible environmentsn via `conda`.
+Miniconda 3 is installed to provide package management and environments with `conda`.

-While the system R and Python are set up to provide an out-of-the-box scientific computing environment, more specific environment needs are best handled using `conda`.
+While the system R and Python are set up to provide a useful out-of-the-box scientific computing environment, more specific environment needs are best handled using `conda`.

 By default, `conda` is not active.
 Activate the base `conda` environment by using: